Paintings Vu Cao Dam - Value, price, artist

-Cao Dam Vu, oil on canvas
+Cao Dam VU, oil on canvas

 Rating and artist value Cao Dam Vu

-The artist Sao Dam Vu has left behind a distinctive body of work, composed mainly of drawings and sculptures.
-He is French-Vietnamese.
-The price of his works is now rising under the auctioneer's hammer.
-The price at which they sell on the art market ranges from €100 to €690,340 - a significant difference, but one that speaks volumes about the value that can be attributed to Cao Dam Vu's works.
-He is especially prized by buyers from Hong Kong, Vietnam and France.
-In 2019, a terracotta statue of a kneeling woman sold for €204,750, whereas it was estimated at between €29,550 and €40,920.
-Its value has exploded in recent years.
+Prices for his works are now rising under the auctioneer's hammer.
+The price at which they sell on the art market ranges from €100 to €690,340, a significant gap but one that speaks volumes about the value that can be attributed to Cao Dam Vu's works.

 Order of value from a simple work to the most prestigious